ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 **DOMINIC**
 > Ooo the secret fort - - Makyala - when you going to show us the secret fort?

 **MAKAYLA**
 > Yes, Dad.

-_Makayla glances at Mac, making brief eye contact before turning and heading toward the far end of the backyard.
+_Makayla and the crew at the kids table - head toward the far end of the backyard.
 She disappears into the twilight, silhouetted against the setting sun.

-_Dallas watches her leave, as if sensing something in the air, but doesn't say anything.
+_Dallas watches them leave, as if sensing something in the air, but doesn't say anything.
 Dominic resumes the animated conversation.

 ---

 ## Scene 27: EXT.
-DOMINICS'S FAR BACKYARD BY THE COAST - AFTERNOON
+MAKAYLA'S SECRET LAIR - LATE AFTERNOON

 _The deck party continues in the distance.
 MAC wanders alone near the far end of Dominics's backyard, which stretches to the coast._